Immersive, Interactive Museum Experiences Are Here to Stay

 As institutions like The Children’s Museum of Indianapolis (the largest children’s museum in the country) and others have shown, it’s quite possible to incorporate technology in a way that complements existing exhibits and improves the visitor experience, all while reaping the full value of existing capital investments.

-The Optic Sky Touchless, Interactive Experience at The Children’s Museum of Indianapolis
+The Optic Sky Immersive, Interactive Experience at The Children’s Museum of Indianapolis

-For its latest “Dinosphere” exhibit, The Children’s Museum of Indianapolis partnered with Optic Sky to create a touchless, Mesozoic era, marine interactive experience that digitally extends a mural painted by renowned paleo-artist Bob Nicholls.
+For its latest “Dinosphere” exhibit, The Children’s Museum of Indianapolis partnered with Optic Sky to create an immersive, Mesozoic era, marine interactive experience that digitally extends a mural painted by renowned paleo-artist Bob Nicholls.

 When triggered by motion, a school of Mesozoic fish within the expansive mural “comes to life” to surprise and delight visitors, tracking attendees and reacting to their movements as they walk past, with one curious fish in particular following visitors around as they interact with it.